zozulia-developer/crud_test/README.md

 ## Usage

 ### Google and Facebook Authentication (Task 1)
-- Configure your Google and Facebook credentials in the `settings.py` file.
+- Configure your Google and Facebook credentials in the `.env` file.
 - Access the authentication endpoints at `/accounts/google/login/` and `/accounts/facebook/login/`.

 ### CRUD REST API for Teams and People (Task 2)